 John creatively directed the 2020 Crown Christmas Spectacular at Crown Theatre Perth which subsequently led to his main-stage musical theatre directing debut, Legally Blonde at Crown Theatre Perth in 2021.
 John was recently engaged as the 2022 Festival of Voices Ambassador in Tasmania and was appointed to creatively conceptualise and direct Come Play Cabaret for Wrest Point Casino (Hobart) as a part of their 50th anniversary celebrations in 2023.

-On radio, John is a regular presenter for ABC Radio Hobart and Northern Tasmania on both Your Afternoon and Evenings.
+On radio, John is a regular presenter for ABC Radio Hobart and Northern Tasmania on both Afternoons and Evenings.
+Also at ABC, he provides regular content as a producer for Nightlife.
 John is a regular traffic and weather announcer in Victoria and Tasmania for the Australian Traffic Network, being heard on stations including KIIS, Triple M, Nova, Smooth, and Gold.
 He provides the male voice for popular singing warmup app Warm Me Up.